omer929292/Orbit/README.md

 ## Features

-* Make an animated window
+* Set an object to orbit
-* Set height, width and color to window
+* Set duration to complete on circle
-* Set a border to window as well as its width, color and radius
+* Set radius to the orbit
-* Set a position within scaffold using alignment
-* Set animation type (Sizing or scaling)
-* Set duration to animation
+* Set a circle to be circled by the orbitting object (Optional)
-* Add items to the window by using child property.
-Control their position within the window using Stack, Row, etc...
-* Open and close the window by manipulating isReverse property
+* Start and stop the animation by manipulating repeat property

 ## Usage